 The Sheriff's K-9 Unit previously consisted of a male German Shepherd that was imported from Europe and was acquired with private funding.
 "Cliff” was a criminal apprehension dog that specialized in drug detection.
 “Cliff" and his handler, Lieutenant Christopher Bourke, were not only a valuable asset to the Sheriff's Office and the citizens of Orleans County, they also assisted several other State, County, & Municipal law enforcement agencies throughout western New York.
 In May of 2011, "Cliff" was retired following nine years of dedicated & faithful service.
 The Sheriff's Office will soon acquire a new dog and the K-9 Unit will be back to full-strength.

-The patrol has a two-man S.C.U.B.A. dive team, and personnel who are certified in Commerical Vehicle Enforcement and Child Safety Seats.
+The patrol has a two-man S.C.U.B.A. dive team, and personnel who are certified in Commerical Vehicle Enforcement.
+One deputy is certified as a Child Safety Seat Technician.
 Three patrol deputies also currently serve as Crime Scene Photo & Evidence Technicians.
 One patrol deputy specializes in Motor Vehicle Accident Reconstruction.
 Patrol Services is also responsible for the Marine Enforcement Unit, which operates annually during the boating season.
 Road Patrol Deputies also provide security for the Orleans County Courthouse.

 Patrol Services is also responsible for the service of Civil Process.
 This includes Summons' and Subpoenas, Family Court Orders, Income & Property Executions, Orders of Protection, Notices & Warrants of Eviction, etc. Civil Process Service is a constitutionally mandated responsibility of all Sheriff's Offices in New York State.